Investor Relations

 (5) Risks in international business activities

-In particular, our group's sales to China exceed 50% of total sales on a consolidated basis.
+In particular, TDK Group's sales to China account for 55% of total sales on a consolidated basis.
 In order to establish a system for supplying both local customers and foreign-owned companies that have been setting up operations in China, we have many factories in China.
-As a result, the amount of production at our Chinese factories is approximately 59% of the total amount of production of the entire Group.
+As a result, the amount of production at our Chinese factories is approximately 62% of the total amount of production of the entire the TDK Group.
 If problematic events occur in China due to above-mentioned political factors (such as changes in laws and regulations), economic factors (such as the continuity of high growth and status of infrastructure development such as electric power supply) or social environment factors, there could be a significant effect on business results.

 (Major Countermeasures)

 To deal with risks in international business activities, the government relations function established in the headquarters and the regional headquarters in the Americas, Europe, and China are used to grasp and analyze risk-related information in each region and changes in laws and regulations in each country.
+Furthermore, in order to strengthen our system for collecting and analyzing risk information in South Asia, Southeast Asia, and Oceania, we have established a new Asia-Pacific Headquarters in April 2026 and are proceeding with organizational improvements.
 In particular, we recognize that global geopolitical risks, such as the recent conflict between the United States and China, are critical risks, and are working on taking appropriate measures.
 Furthermore, while most production is in the areas of demand, we are appropriately reviewing the location of factories, considering country risks and other factors.
-As we continue implementing our site optimization strategy, with regard to our dependence on China, the tangible fixed assets held by the TDK Group in China have decreased from 416.4 billion yen in the fiscal year ending March 31, 2023 to 381.2 billion yen in the fiscal year ending March 31, 2024.
+Although we continue implementing our site optimization strategy with regard to our dependence on China, the tangible fixed assets held by the TDK Group in China have increased from 391.1 billion yen in the fiscal year ending March 31, 2025 to 538.3 billion yen in the fiscal year ending March 31, 2026, representing a 6% increase (38% to 44%) as a percentage of our total consolidated tangible fixed assets.

 In response to Russia's invasion of Ukraine, we have continued to freeze business activities in Russia and Belarus since the incident happened.